Hellenic Polytonic HOWTO

 The X-server will translate keycodes representing the physical keys to keysyms based on the contents of the key modifier list and the keymap table.
 Keyboard symbol codes are arranged in groups.
 A user may switch between groups using a special code.
 Hmmm... sounds a bit complicated but let's see an actual example.

-For on-the-fly keyboard changes, the setxkbmap program will evoke the appropriate X-server calls.
-But we must also keep in mind that keyboard translations are affected by locale environment data or user “language and cultural preferences”.
-What we are interested in here, is a single environment variable (LC_CTYPE) and the commands below may be placed in a file called .profile (in the user's home directory) for automatic execution after logging-in.
-A discussion on locales will follow.
+For changing the keyboard layout, the setxkbmap program is available to perform the necessary actions and notify the X-server.
+We must keep in mind, however, that keyboard translations are affected by locale environment data.
+What we are interested in here, is a single environment variable (LC_CTYPE) which defines character attributes, such as case conversion.
+The commands below may be used on a console or they may be placed in a file called .bashrc (or .profile for remote logins) in the user's home directory, for automatic execution after logging-in.

-The first line will set the locale variable affecting character handling (LC_CTYPE) to Hellenic, Unicode (UTF-8).
+The first command will set the locale variable affecting character handling (LC_CTYPE) to Hellenic, Unicode (UTF-8).

-The second line is the one doing the actual loading of the keyboard translation.
+The second line is the one doing the actual loading of the keyboard translation tables.
 This one defines two translation groups: U.S. English and Hellenic – polytonic variant.
 Now, by pressing Ctrl/Shift, the keyboard layout will change from the plain Latin one to Hellenic, allowing the creation of Unicode internal representation corresponding to the key pressed.
+The Scroll Lock LED will light to indicate that your keyboard is not in the default group (us in this example).

 Leave out the word polytonic and you are left with a contemporary Hellenic (single-accent) keyboard.

-If you keep playing with options, you may find that you do not get the expected behavior.
-To clear stored options, use the command without any option arguments (man setxkbmap):
+If you keep playing with options and/or the compose key, you may reach a point that you do not get the expected behaviour.
+To clear stored options, use the same command without any option arguments (man setxkbmap):

 setxkbmap -option